 - Ensure you understand the requirements for classifying your goods

-- Ensure you understand the requirements for a commercial invoice for FedEx and TNT
+- Ensure you understand the requirements for a commercial invoice

-- Discuss and agree the inco terms with your customers for FedEx and TNT
+- Discuss and agree the inco terms with your customers

 - FedEx customers should register for ETD or PSDU to submit your commercial invoices electronically.
 See webpage Electronic Trade Documents or visit our YouTube channel or register for FedEx Global Trade Manager